-A post by Sarah about our day out in a much needed place.
+A post by Sarah from late summer 2019 about our day out in a much needed place still threatened by what many consider an unnecessary new road.

 These days, that is these last few weeks, Ronnie is only ‘back home’ at weekends as he’s mostly in Port Sunlight writing his University Dissertation.
 So we’ve consciously had some days out together when he’s back here.
 This weekend Ronnie knew I would be delighted by the wildflower photos his friend Myriam had posted on Twitter from the ‘Rimrose Valley’, and so we set off for a day out there.